Specialist degree

 The specialist degree is an academic degree conferred by a college or university.
 The degree is formatted differently worldwide and may be either a five-year program or a doctoral level graduate program that occurs after a master's degree but before a doctoral degree.
+In the post-Soviet system, the degree is between a bachelor's and a master's degree.